Eclampsia

 How is eclampsia diagnosed?

-If you’ve got pre-eclampsia, your doctor may be testing you regularly to make sure it hasn’t developed into eclampsia.
+If you have pre-eclampsia, your doctor may test you regularly to make sure it hasn’t developed into eclampsia.
 If you’re having fits, but haven’t got pre-eclampsia, the doctor may request the same tests.

 These are:

-- Blood tests – a complete blood count, to check your red blood cell and platelet count, kidney, and liver function.
+- Regular blood tests – complete blood counts to check your red blood cell and platelet count, kidney, and liver function.

 - A creatinine test – if you’ve got too much in your blood it can indicate pre-eclampsia.